themegat/MCU_Demos/README.md

 # MCU_Demos

-"Some" *(just one at the moment)* example micro contoller demonstrations made in seperate libraries for convenience of setting up and running a demo.
+Some example micro contoller demonstrations made in seperate libraries for convenience of setting up and running a demo.

 The demos are locatated in the *lib* directory and each demo includes details and usage instrutions.